microsoft/Project-Yellowstone-Documentation/business-central/sales/daily-sales.md

 - Sales People

-**Example Scenario:** A Salesperson is going to a customer sites and wants to identify recent trends for this customer and see what days they usually purchase items.
+**Example Scenario:** You are a Salesperson who is going to a customer sites and wants to identify recent trends for this customer and see what days they usually purchase items.